 The multiple arguments within ecosystem-based management don't end with what level of harvest might be consistent with a thriving fish population and habitat.
-There is an important atmospheric dimension to what might otherwise seem a watery matter.
+There is an important atmospheric dimension-that's consistently abused by campaigners-to what might otherwise seem a watery matter.
 Part of the power of EBM thinking derives from it incorporating the role of the ocean's ecosystem in Earth's carbon cycle.
 We want to know how much of a harvest we can take from the ocean without damaging its capacity to operate as carbon sinks.
 This line of enquiry is really on the edge of known knowledge, worth pursuing, of course, but far from being credible enough to influence policy makers.